Guidance and tips for buying a kayak or canoe paddle

 There are also differences in the design of paddles, some are more shovel-shaped and others are elongated like a beaver's tail.
 There are also straight paddles and paddles with a small angle, the so-called bent-angle paddles.

-A shovel-shaped paddle is a safe and easy choice, especially if the paddle is going to be a general purpose paddle.
+A classic shovel-shaped paddle is a safe and easy choice, especially if the paddle is going to be a general purpose paddle.
 If you are looking for a long distance paddle, an oblong design is better.

 Paddles are also available in plastic and, unlike wooden paddles, they are often adjustable.
-This is particularly useful when the paddle is going to be used by several different people, for example at a cottage or rental shop.
+This is particularly useful when the paddle is going to be used by several different people, for example at a cottage or rental business.
 An example of an adjustable paddle Lahnakoski Indyhandy.